-English 9 Seminar is an elective course for selected students.
-The course provides ninth grade students with additional instructional time and instruction in developing organizational and study skills, strategic reading when reading literary and informational text, writing and vocabulary development, and language skills in order to ensure continued success in high school.
-Instruction is provided in small group settings with a high degree of one-on-one interaction with the co-teachers.
+English 9 Seminar is an elective course for selected students who are reading no more than two years below grade level.
+This course supports the students' understanding of skills and concepts taught in the English 9 class by providing students with additional instructional time for explicit instruction in strategic reading, writing, vocabulary development, and language skills to ensure academic success in English 9.
+Instruction is provided in small group settings with a high degree of one-on-one interaction with co-teachers.

-101M∀★

-English 9 - Honors 1 credit
+101M♥★ English 9 - Honors